DannyPX/osu-api-Appscript-Wrapper/docs/endpoints/users/get-user/index.md

 ### Parameters

 `userId` <small>String</small><br>
-The ID of an user.
+The ID of the user.

 `mode` <small>[Ruleset](../../types/ruleset)</small> <Badge type="tip" text="optional" /><br>
 Ruleset.
 User default mode will be used if not specified.